advanced-javascript-Riva/api-server-/README.md

 **Phase 3:**

-- Unit tests for your middleware
+- Unit tests for  middleware
-- Route tests for our server
+- Route tests for  server
 - Every route should respond with the right status code and the expected data
-- CRUD tests for your collection classes
+- CRUD tests for  collection classes
 - Used the `supergoose` testing library to ensure that data is persisted into a live database and that the server need not be started.

-### How it works:

 ![UML](UML.png)